Español

 A risk factor is anything that affects your chance of getting a disease such as cancer.
 Different cancers have different risk factors.
 Some risk factors, like smoking, can be changed.
 Others, like a person’s age or family history, can’t be changed.

 But having a risk factor, or even many, does not mean that you will get the disease.
-And some people who get the disease may not have any known risk factors.
+And some people who get the disease might not have any known risk factors.

-DES is a hormone drug that was used from 1940 and 1971 to prevent miscarriage.
+DES is a hormone drug that was given to pregnant women from the 1940s to early 1970s to prevent miscarriage.
+The FDA stopped use of this drug in 1971.
 Women whose mothers took DES when pregnant with them develop clear-cell adenocarcinoma of the vagina or cervix more often than would normally be expected.
 There's about 1 case of this type of cancer in every 1,000 daughters of women who took DES during their pregnancy.
 This means that about 99.9% of DES daughters do not develop this cancer.

 DES daughters have an increased risk of developing clear cell carcinomas, but women don’t have to be exposed to DES for clear cell carcinoma to develop.
 In fact, women were diagnosed with this type of cancer before DES was invented.

-DES daughters are also more likely to have high grade cervical dysplasia (CIN 3) and vaginal dysplasia (VAIN 3) when compared to women who were never exposed.
+DES daughters are also more likely to have high grade cervical dysplasia (CIN 3) and vaginal pre-cancers (VAIN 3) when compared to women who were never exposed.

 You can learn more in DES Exposure: Questions and Answers.